Review by Bonnie Cehovet

 The Fool shows black holes where the eyes appear, very much like Johanna Gargiula-Sherman’s work in the “Sacred Rose Tarot”.
 The Emperor is shown as a figure in the middle of a tree, while the Wheel uses watch-like imagery and astrological glyphs.
 The Tower shows the Fool poised over the four pillars in the upper left hand side of the card,, with the vibrations from his voice acting as the lightening that strikes the Tower.

 To know the depth of this work, and the intention, I am going to share Jordan’s acknowledgment statement, from the book: “Susan B. Hale.
 You gave me two lithographs when I was three months old.
 I cherish them.
 They have lived with me since.”

 If you want to wander into the land of imagination with intent and purpose, this book and these cards are for you.
 Suitable for any age group, from any background.
 I see this deck as being akin to James Wanless’ “Voyager Tarot”.
 It opens the mind, and the soul.

 Bonnie Cehovet is Certified Tarot Grand Master, a professional Tarot reader with over ten years experience, a Reiki Master/Teacher and a writer.
 Bonnie has served in various capacities with the American Tarot Association, is co-founder of the World Tarot Network, and Vice President (as well as Director of Certification) for the American Board For Tarot Certification.
 She has had articles appear in the 2004 and 2005 Llewellyn Tarot Reader.

-See card images from the Tarot in the Land of Mystereum
+See sample card images from the Tarot in the Land of Mystereum

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images